T4 (Thyroxine), Total Only, Serum

 Monitoring treatment of hyperthyroidism with thiouracil and other antithyroid drugs

-Values >12.5 mcg/dL are seen in hyperthyroidism and patients with acute thyroiditis.
+Values >11.7 mcg/dL in adults or > age-related cutoffs in children are seen in hyperthyroidism and patients with acute thyroiditis.

-Values <5.0 mcg/dL are seen in hypothyroidism, myxedema, cretinism, chronic thyroiditis, and occasionally, subacute thyroiditis.
+Values <4.5 mcg/dL in adults or < age-related cutoffs in children are seen in hypothyroidism, myxedema, cretinism, chronic thyroiditis, and occasionally, subacute thyroiditis.

 Increased total thyroxine (T4) is seen in pregnancy and patients who are on estrogen medication.
 These patients have increased total T4 levels (increased thyroxine-binding globulin [TBG] levels).

-Decreased total T4 is seen in patients on treatment with anabolic steroids, or patients with chronic liver disease, or nephrosis (decreased TBG levels).
+Decreased total T4 is seen in patients on treatment with anabolic steroids, or nephrosis (decreased TBG levels).

-A TRH stimulation test may be required for certain cases of hyperthyroidism.
+A thyrotropin-releasing hormone stimulation test may be required for certain cases of hyperthyroidism.

 Clinical findings are necessary to determine if thyroid-stimulating hormone, TBG, or free T4 testing is needed.